 There is no known way to prevent this condition.

-All pregnant women should receive routine prenatal care.
-Many congenital defects can be discovered on routine ultrasound examinations.
+All pregnant women should get routine prenatal care.
+Many congenital defects can be found on routine ultrasound exams.

 If the defect is found before birth, medical specialists (such as a pediatric cardiologist, cardiothoracic surgeon, and neonatologist) can be present at the birth, and ready to help as needed.
 This preparation can mean the difference between life and death for some babies.